Sagar-Satra/Cloud-Native-Webapp/README.md

-# WebApp
+# Cloud-Native Enterprise Web Application (AWS)
- - Description: The following project is a Node.js-based web application built using Express.js that performs Health Check API.
+Developed a production-ready, scalable web application with a fully automated DevOps pipeline.
+The application codebase and Packer templates (for AMI creation) are maintained in one GitHub repository, while Terraform configurations in a separate repository provision the AWS infrastructure (VPC, EC2 Auto Scaling, Load Balancer, RDS, S3, IAM).
+This separation of concerns demonstrates best practices in infrastructure as code, immutable infrastructure, and end-to-end automation from application build to cloud deployment.

 ## Pre-requisites:
-1. Download and install node from official website.
+1. Download and install Node from the official website.
-2. Download and install MySQL and MySQL workbench.
+2. Download and install MySQL and MySQL Workbench.
-3. Download and install latest Git version.
+3. Download and install the latest Git version.
 4. Download and install Postman to test the API endpoints.
-5. Download and install VScode or similar code editors.
+5. Download and install VSCode or a similar code editor.

 ## Build and Deploy Instructions